IbrahimZananiri/awesome-system-design/challenges/uber/proposals/IbrahimZananiri/README.md

 Uber clearly matches available service-providers with nearby service seekers.
 They do this very promptly, efficiently, and concurrently for a large scale of traffic.

-To be able to do that, Uber actively maintains and indexes location of participants, and to determine candidate service providers in proximity of a given demand unit, Uber may utilize one of the following geolocation proximity solutions
+To be able to do that, Uber actively maintains and indexes location of participants, and to determine candidate service providers in proximity of a given demand unit, Uber may utilize one of the following geolocation proximity solutions.

 ![Quad Tree Map Representation](images/quad-tree-map.png)